kubesphere/website/content/en/docs/project-user-guide/image-builder/s2i-and-b2i-webhooks.md

 1. Log out of KubeSphere and log back in as `project-regular`.
 Go to `demo-project`.

-2. In **Image Builder**, click the S2I Image Builder to go to its details page.
+2. In **Image Builder**, click the S2I Image Builder to go to its detail page.

    ![click-s2i](/images/docs/project-user-guide/image-builder/s2i-and-b2i-webhooks/click-s2i.png)

 3. You can see an auto-generated link shown in **Remote Trigger Link**.
-Copy the contents of `/s2itrigger/v1alpha1/general/namespaces/demo-project/s2ibuilders/felixnoo-s2i-sample-latest-zhd/` as it will be included in the S2I webhook URL.
+Copy `/s2itrigger/v1alpha1/general/namespaces/demo-project/s2ibuilders/felixnoo-s2i-sample-latest-zhd/` as it will be included in the S2I webhook URL.

    ![s2i-trigger-link](/images/docs/project-user-guide/image-builder/s2i-and-b2i-webhooks/s2i-trigger-link.png)